 These medications work just as you would expect – they are inhaled into the lungs where the medication has its effect.

 The person in your care will be instructed by a health care professional on how to properly use their inhaled medications.
-It is a good idea for you as a caregiver to become confident in administering these medications as well.
-You should consider participating in demonstrations with a health care professional to make sure that you understand the process.
+It is a good idea for you, as a caregiver, to participate in demonstrations with a health care professional to make sure that you understand the process.

 What is a short-acting inhaler?